HNGamingUK/syntropy-validator-ansible/README.md

   5a.
 Copy contents of `vault-example`
   5b. `ansible-vault create ~/.vault.yaml`
   5c.
 Paste copied content into nano window
   5d.
-Edit information to values as required (ID can be left at 1111 if you wish), if you plan to deploy multiple validators then repeat section below (incrementing the number by 1 each time):
+Edit information to values as required (ID can be left at 1111 if you wish), if you plan to deploy multiple validators then repeat section below (incrementing the validator number by 1 each time):
 ```
 validator1_name: hnguk-validator
 validator1_key: access1234